klaudhaus/lit-up/README.md

 * Pluggable logging
 * Works great with web components
 * .. and without, using fragment functions
-* Scales to large, modular apps
+* Scales to large modular apps
 * Online Guides and Articles

 ### Quick Start